Currently valid general orders / ordinances

 |Name of the institution||Group / Area||expected until|

-There are currently infections at the educational institutions and individual classes are in quarantine - the institutions are still open.
+There are currently infectious events at the educational institutions and individual classes are in quarantine - the institutions remain open.

 Due to an infection incident, contacts could not be clearly traced.
 Quarantines have been ordered for students, children and educators.